aneojgurhem/ic2-crop-automation/README.md

 If you are familiar with the older versions of this code then here are some notable changes that motivated me to develop this fork in the first place.

-- Revamped layout to access chests more easily.
+- Changed general layout to access chests more easily.
+- Changed farm layout to facilitate running autoSpread immediately after autoStat.
-- Uses dirt instead of fertilized dirt for crops requiring a particular block underneath, and faster growth.
+- Added the option to use regular dirt instead of fertilized dirt for crops requiring a particular block underneath.
-- Moving crops is now more efficient which allows the robot to scan the farm quicker and prevent weeding.
-- "docleanup" is no longer a flag that needs to be raised.
-It will do this automatically unless ANY argument is given.
+- Added configurable maximum growth and maximum resistance stats.
+- Added configurable thresholds for autoSpread and autoStat.
+- Added configurable option to stat-up crops while running autoTier.
+- Added configurable option to cleanup after complete (no longer a flag).
+- Added a built-in storage reset to prevent having to break the robot in order to run autoSpread or autoTier more than once.
+- Added an uninstall script.
+- Code is a LOT cleaner and more organized.
 - It is no longer the code's fault if any of the programs crash.
-- It is no longer necessary to break the robot after the storage farm is full in order to run autoSpread or autoTier again.
-- All of the programs run on the same layout to facilitate running autoSpread immediately after autoStat.
-- Included changing the threshold for autoSpread and autoStat directly from the config and the option to stat-up crops while running autoTier.
-- Included an uninstall script.
-- Code is generally cleaner and more organized with a lot of fluff removed.